OpenKJ/OpenKJ/README.md

+**News - Dec 11 2018**
+The preview/beta songbook site is no longer accepting new accounts amd will be taken down at the end of January 2019.
+The official songbook site is now live at https://okjsongbook.com

 **News - Nov 9 2017**
 Ubuntu builds are now hosted in a proper ppa.
 Please see the openkj.org website downloads page for details.

 **News - Sep 13 2017**
 Preview/beta version of the requests server is live at https://songbook.openkj.org.
 This is currently free while in testing, but will eventually cost a small amount per month to cover the hosting fees.
-I'm not sure how much yet, as I don't really know yet how much it's going to cost in Google App Engine usage fees once it scales up to usage beyond my testing.
+I'm not sure how much yet, as I don't really know yet how much i's going to cost in Google App Engine usage fees once it scales up to usage beyond my testing.

 You can sign up using any google account.
 Once the account is active, you will receive an API key which you can plug into settings in the latest version of OpenKJ.
 Once you've done that, you can update the remote songbook database and set the venue to "accepting" in the incoming requests dialog and users should be able to submit songs to you via the web search/submission forms.
 I think things should be fairly self explanatory beyond that, but feel free to reach out for help here, via the facebook page https://facebook.com/OpenKJ, or via email to support@openkj.org